Chairman (retired) and Founder, Teledyne DALSA Corporation

-That’s why one of Perimeter’s highest priorities is establishing five prestigious endowed chairs and recruiting as new chairholders five of the most influential theoretical physicists of our time.
+That’s why one of Perimeter’s highest priorities is establishing ten prestigious endowed chairs and recruiting as new chairholders five of the most influential theoretical physicists of our time.

-One of the world’s top scientists has agreed to fill the BMO Financial Group Isaac Newton Chair in Theoretical Physics at Perimeter Institute : Xiao-Gang Wen, a leading expert in condensed matter theory.
-He comes to Perimeter from MIT, where he held the Cecil and Ida Green Professorship in Physics.
+One of the world’s top scientists has filled the BMO Financial Group Isaac Newton Chair in Theoretical Physics at Perimeter Institute : Xiao-Gang Wen, a leading expert in condensed matter theory.
+He came to Perimeter from MIT, where he held the Cecil and Ida Green Professorship in Physics.

 – Bill Downe, President and CEO of BMO Financial Group